|Year of offer||2019|

 |Fees||Subject EFTSL, Level, Discipline & Census Date|

 This subject examines the physical and chemical causes of deterioration of cultural material, and considers how these can be effectively mitigated.
-Areas of study include light exposure, fluctuations and extremes of temperature and relative humidity, physical stresses, biodeterioration, and pollutants.
+Areas of study include the ten agents of deterioration that include light, incorrect relative humidities, incorrect temperature, physical stresses, biodeterioration, pollutants, pests, fire, criminal activity and dissociation.
 Students will critically evaluate current theories, international standards and guidelines for the management of museum and cultural collection environments and contexts.
 The context and opportunities for the implementation of a preventive conservation approach within an overall risk management framework will be emphasised, including environmental impact, budgetary implications, sustainability, and stakeholder management.

 It is now readily acknowledged by most commentators that it is culturally preferable as well as financially advantageous to minimise or prevent deterioration of cultural material than to apply remedial conservation intervention after avoidable damage has been sustained.
-However this is a decision making, community based process embedded in individual, institutional and community needs.
-As such this subject lays a critical foundation for effective professional practice as a conservator.
+However this is a decision-making, community based process embedded in individual, institutional and community needs.
+As such this subject lays a critical foundation for effective professional practice as a conservator in preventive conservation.

 Intended learning outcomes